JoaoLucasbl/carvision/README.md

     docker-compose build -d
 ```

-> -d is for start the containers in the background and leaves them running.
+> "-d" start the containers in the background and leaves them running.

 > We are able to set our project to be listen on port 8080 because of the apache that is included into the docker image.